-A Planet-FRIENDLY CULTURE
+A PLANET-FRIENDLY CULTURE

 Talus-Saint-Prix and Oyes with their hillsides facing south and clayey-silty soils reveal the expression of black grapes.

-The balance of grape varieties in the vineyards (40% Chardonnay, 30% Pinot Noir and 30% Pinot Meunier) enables a wide range of flavours that can be found in our wines.
+The balance of grape varieties in the vineyards (40% Chardonnay, 30% Pinot Noir and 30% Meunier) enables a wide range of flavours that can be found in our wines.

-After hand-picking the grapes and gently pressing them, the wine unfolds as naturally as possible, the first fermentation is done in stainless steel tanks and small wooden casks where the clear wines then rest.
+After hand-picking the grapes and gently pressing them, the wine unfolds as naturally as possible, the first fermentation is maded in stainless steel tanks and small wooden casks where the clear wines then rest.

 The development of blends, the ‘tirage’ (bottling), the second fermentation, the aging on lees, riddling, disgorging and are all given our greatest attention.